2018 Superior Refinery explosion: Explosion and fire

-The mix of the air and hydrocarbons caused a massive explosion in the FCCU at approximately 10:00 a.m. that morning.
-The explosion sent debris flying 200 feet, one piece puncturing a hole in an above-ground storage tank that contained around 50,000 barrels of asphalt, causing the asphalt to spill along the ground into the refinery's main units.
-The asphalt ignited near additional storage tanks, eventually traveling to the FCCU of the refinery, causing a fire producing thick black smoke to travel into the air.
-The smoke went so far into the sky, it was picked up on weather radar.
+The mixture of the air and hydrocarbons resulted in a massive explosion in the FCCU at approximately 10:00 a.m. that morning.
+The explosion sent debris flying 200 feet, one piece puncturing a hole in an above-ground storage tank that contained around 50,000 barrels of asphalt, causing the asphalt to spill along the ground into the refinery's main units, including the FCCU.
+The asphalt then ignited, causing thick black smoke to travel into the air.
+The smoke was so intense it was picked up on weather radar.

 Evacuation

-Students wait for rides outside of the school after being evacuated on April 26.

 The black smoke traveled southeast as far as Solon Springs in Douglas County.
-An evacuation of the plant was ordered at 1:00 p.m., however at 2:41 p.m., an evacuation for residents 10 miles south of the plant was ordered due to concerns of the toxicity of the huge plumes of black smoke.
+An evacuation of the plant was ordered at 1:00 p.m., then at 2:41 p.m., an evacuation for residents 10 miles south of the plant was ordered due to concerns of the toxicity of the huge plumes of black smoke.
 Residents who lived 3 miles north, east, and south of the refinery were also ordered to evacuate due to concerns about the change in the direction of the wind forcing the toxic smoke above more homes, and due to concerns about the refinery's hydrofluoric acid tank causing potential further explosions and damage.

 Schools in the Superior School District as well as the Essentia Health-St. Mary's Medical Center in Superior was also urged to evacuate.
 Students were evacuated to an AMSOIL building in northwestern Superior.
 Schools in the Maple School District in Douglas County were also closed as a precaution.
 Those injured were taken to hospitals in Duluth, Minnesota.

+It is one of Superior's largest evacuation orders to date since the 1992 benzene spill in the Nemadji River, which led to the evacuation of around 80,000 residents from Superior, Duluth, and surrounding communities.

 Firefight

 The fire was initially expected to burn for days.
 The refinery's emergency response team, as well as the Superior Fire Department, initially went defensive against the fire due to concerns of safety due to the intense heat as well as other units of the refinery which were a cause of concern.
-A plan was developed at around 3 p.m.

 The large asphalt fire was extinguished with foam, and the fires around the crude unit of the refinery were extinguished with dry chemical fire extinguisher and water.
 The fire was fully extinguished at 7 p.m., however the evacuation order remained in place until 6 am the next day due to concerns regarding the stability of the plant's hydrogen fluoride tank.
-It is one of Superior's largest evacuation orders to date since the 1992 benzene spill in the Nemadji River, which let to wide evacuations from Superior, Duluth, and surrounding communities.